etuckeriv/Ghosts-of-John/README.md

 If the GM wins posession of John, they may play out the story as they wish to help redirect or bring the gameplay to a close.

 As a Spirit, it is awkward and somewhat difficult to remain in possession of John's body.
 Whenever nothing exciting is happening for ten minutes or more (such as on a bus ride or the like), the GM should roll a die.
-On a roll of 4 or higher, John goes to sleep and wakes up whenever (prompting a struggle for control of John).
+On a roll of 4 or higher, John goes to sleep and wakes up whenever (prompting a struggle for posession of John).
 When John naps like this, all of the Spirits gain one Willpower.

 ### Playing